 While both of these methods have their pros and cons, online card sorting is a better option in most cases.
 Even though it does not provide you with information about real-time user interactions, there are many important benefits that come with it.

 An online card sorting tool is something that streamlines your research process and allows you to focus on making improvements, while doing all the analysis for you.
-It will save you time, nerves and resources as well as give the ability to dive deeper into user perceptions and expectations.
+It will save you time, nerves, and resources as well as give you the ability to dive deeper into user perceptions and expectations.